Eating Disorders, The Media and Size Zero Models.

 My best friend is beautiful.
 Not this new modern plaster the makeup on beautiful, classic 1950’s beautiful.
 She looks good with or without makeup.
-When we go out together people stop and look.
-Yet she see’s none of this.
+When we go out together, people stop and look.
+She sees none of this.
 Brought up in a world obsession with size 0 and airbrushed photos.
 She fights a battle between herself and the mirror every day.

 In a survey of men, her figure was described as ideal.
 Yet she believes she is overweight.
 I have heard her on more than one occasion describe herself as disgusting.
 As women, we are the most critical of other women.
 This constant criticism leads to anxiety.
-Anyone who looks attractive is often criticised by other women.
-Why other women do not support each other more is beyond my comprehension.
+Anyone who looks attractive is often criticised.
+Why other women do not support each other more, is beyond my comprehension.

 The most publicised eating disorders are anorexia nervosa or bulimia nervosa.
 Both are known and discussed on a regular basis outside of medicine.
 Most patients seek treatment for an eating disorder which is not specific.
 A staggering 1.6 million people in the UK are affected by an eating disorder.
 11% of these are male.
 Male eating disorders have taken a dramatic rise over the last couple of years.
 Recently men are being faced with as much criticism as women in the press.
 Young boys striving to reach the media’s idea of a perfect body.
 Using eating disorders to achieve their goals.
 Eating disorders remain one of the most misunderstood types of mental illness.
 It also has the highest mortality rate of any mental illnesses.

 People who are thin are considered to be healthy.
 People who are overweight are considered to be unhealthy.
 Never is diet and muscle tone taken into consideration.
-A person who has starved themselves for many months is actually less healthy than someone who eats a healthy diet but remains a few pounds overweight.
+A person who has starved themselves for many months is actually unhealthy.
+Compared to someone who eats a healthy diet but remains a few pounds overweight.